Affected by Brexit?

-Design protection guarantees you the exclusive right to use a design, which includes making, offering, putting on the market, importing, exporting or using the product in which your design is incorporated or to which it is applied.
+Design protection guarantees you the exclusive right (The holder or holders of the IP can exclude anyone else from using the IP in question) to use a design, which includes making, offering, putting on the market, importing, exporting or using the product in which your design is incorporated or to which it is applied.
 If you give your authorisation, third parties can use your design in their products.

 What design protection covers

 You can request design protection for the appearance of the whole or a part of your product.
 Your design results from the features of the lines, contours, colours, shape, texture and/or materials of your product.

 How you protect design

 If you create a new design which meets the requirements of novelty and individual character, then you may need to register it.

 If you only need to protect your design in one EU country, you should register the design at the relevant national IP office.

 When you do business in more than one EU country, you can protect your design with a Registered Community Design (RCD).
 You will pay EUR 350 for 5 years protection and you have to register your design with the European Union Intellectual Property Rights Office (EUIPO).

 If you only need protection for your design at EU level for a short period of time, such as 3 years, you can choose not to register your design and use an Unregistered Community Design (UCD) instead.
 You don't need to register or pay any fees.
 A UCD protects your design from the moment of public disclosure.
 After it expires you cannot renew it.